manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 | legislation_act    | yes - where not implicit |

-Datasets should specify the legislative act under which each area is protected.
+Datasets should specify the legislative Act under which each area is protected.
 This field provides the legal context needed to confirm protection status and supports classification into IUCN categories.
 Without this information the degree to which the areas is protected can not be communicated.

-In some cases, however, the applicable legislation may be implied from the dataset context.
+In some cases, however, the legislation may be implied from the dataset context.
 For example, a dataset titled “Regional Parks” may be understood to refer to areas protected under Section 139 of the Local Government Act 2002.
 For this reason, this field is marked as required where not implicit.